-Remember that depression is an illness – you didn’t create it, and healing depression is no more a matter of willpower or character than is recovering from a cold, the flu or muscle strain.
+Remember that depression is an illness – you didn’t create it, and healing depression is no more a matter of willpower or character than is recovering from a cold, the flu, or muscle strain.

-If you’re struggling with persistent down mood, please seek the help you need by consulting with your healthcare provider and pursuing appropriate treatment.
+If you’re struggling with a persistent down mood, please seek the help you need by consulting with your healthcare provider and pursuing appropriate treatment.

 If you or someone you know is in crisis, please call the National Suicide Prevention Hotline at 1-800-273-8255.